Epelsiban: Pharmacology

 Epelsiban was investigated for a potential role in benign prostatic hyperplasia also called prostate enlargement.
 Oxytocin treatment induces prostate enlargement in mice and produces contractions of the prostate through its specific receptor.
 Oxytocin concentrations are elevated in prostatic tissue from patients with benign prostatic hyperplasia.
 Epelsiban was found to inhibit the contractile effect of oxytocin in human prostatic tissue through its specific oxytocin receptors in a concentration-dependent manner. suggesting a potential role in the treatment of benign prostatic hyperplasia.

 The selective antagonist Epelsiban was designed to work on peripheral human oxytocin receptors and not to readily pass the blood–brain barrier.
 However Epelsiban was found to inhibited brain oxytocin receptors mediating ejaculation, when given intraventricularly to rodents.
 As expected, despite this success achieved in mice, oral epelsiban in humans at 50 or 150 mg has not shown satisfactory results in a double blind, placebo-controlled trial.
 This suggested that a central nervous system (CNS) penetrant oxytocin receptor antagonist would show an effect on ejaculation when given systemically.
-This has been achieved with the Cligosiban which has good CNS penetration.
+This has been achieved with the cligosiban which has good CNS penetration.
 Epelsiban was also investigated as an agent to enhance embryo or blastocyst implantation in women undergoing embryo or blastocyst transfer associated with in vitro fertilization (IVF). and for use in the treatment of adenomyosis.
 However the development of epelsiban for adenomyosis was terminated in December 2016 for strategic reasons and not because of any safety concerns.

+Chemistry

 Synthesis

 The cyclic dipeptide Epelsiban is formed by cyclizing the corresponding linear dipeptide.
 In the highly stereoselective synthesis of Epelsiban 11, the linear peptide 8 is formed by the four-component Ugi reaction of the carboxybenzyl (Cbz) protected R-indanylglycine 4, D-alloisoleucine methyl ester hydrochloride 5, 2,6-dimethylpyridine-3-carboxaldehyde 6 and 2-benzyloxyphenylisonitrile 7.
 Hydrogenation to remove the Cbz and benzyl protecting groups, enabled cyclization of the linear peptide 8 to occur to give the phenolic cyclic dipeptide 9.
 Hydrolysis of the phenolic amide, by reaction with carbonyl diimidazole (CDI), followed by the addition of aqueous hydrochloric acid gave the acid 10 which was converted to the amide Epelsiban 11 by activating the acid with the peptide coupling reagent CDI, followed by the addition of morpholine.
 In this short lab-scale synthesis although the linear peptide 8 and the cyclic dipeptide 9 are a mixture of diastereoisomers (7RS) at the exocyclic amide, the hydrochloric acid hydrolysis of the activated phenolic amide caused epimerisation at the exocyclic position and yielded the acid 10 with the required (7R)-stereochemistry as the major product.